lmhinnel/go-with-vue/README.md

 By accessing to `http://localhost:8080/`, we see a list of news articles that were fetched from NewYork Times RSS feed along with Rating for each article which is implemented for this app.

 ### Top 5 best rated articles
 By accessing to `http://localhost:8080/bestnews`, we see a JSON object that contains an array of the five best rated news articles.
 This object is updated every 5 minutes, so accessing the endpoint does not make the back-end hit the database, therefore reducing the database load.
+Initially, all of the articles are not rated, therefore we see an empty array for the first 5 minutes.

 # Architectural Decision
 One of the common design problems when developing a web application with Golang is how to manage a database connection such that the application runs efficiently and is unit-testable.
 In order to solve these issues, we use a context object  and Golang's `interface` feature for our database type.